 |Feeding||belt or magazines||belt only|

 |Rate of fire, cyclic||750 – 1000 rounds per minute||750 – 1000 rounds per minute||750 rounds per minute|

-The folding bipod is mounded under the gas chamber, and the gun has provisions for tripod or vehicle mountings.
-The open sights are standard, with the availability of vide variety of optical and night sights for SPW and Mk.46 versions with Picatinny rails.
+The folding bipod is mounted under the gas chamber, and the gun has provisions for tripod or vehicle mountings.
+The open sights are standard, with the availability of a wide variety of optical and night sights for SPW and Mk.46 versions fitted with Picatinny rails.